Skip to content

 • restore() - Returns to the previous card if available

-• reject() - Triggers rejection animation on current card
+• swipeTop() - Triggers upward swipe animation on current card

-• approve() - Triggers approval animation on current card
+• swipeLeft() - Triggers left swipe animation on current card

 • reset(options?) - Resets all cards with optional animation settings